slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - **Annotation** based injection- autowiring can be achieved by using the the @Autowired or @Resource annotations.
 This should be used mainly when using annotation based bean definitions

 ### Essential Data Management
 Almost all non-trivial solutions have some core data that all functionality depends on.
 This is data that is usually known at the onset of a project.
-Examples of this data are user roles, permissions, product categories, product catalogs,
+Examples of this data are user roles, permissions, product categories, product catalogs and titles among many other examples.

+To manage this data, there are a couple of places where this data can be places so that whenever the system is updated or initialialized, this data is imporye

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzkzMzYyODEsLTE2NTM5NjgyMjksLT
-EyNjEyMzU3NzEsOTg5NzU1NzAwLDE1MTQ2OTQ2MTAsLTE1Nzkz
-ODUyNzMsMzg0Njk1NTE5LDE2Mjk0MTcxNzgsLTE3NjE2MjYyND
-csMzQ4MTY1MjQsLTMzMjk0MDIsMTUzNzI3MDkxMCwtMTgzMzM1
-MjY3MCwtMTQ4ODkxNjg4LC02MTI4NDQ5MzUsMTY3Njc2OTM4LC
-0xODY2OTkyNTcsLTk3NzA0NjI2NiwtMTE2NDU4NjM1OSwtMzM0
-MzQ1NzM2XX0=
+eyJoaXN0b3J5IjpbLTEyNDg5NzgwMSwtMTY1Mzk2ODIyOSwtMT
+I2MTIzNTc3MSw5ODk3NTU3MDAsMTUxNDY5NDYxMCwtMTU3OTM4
+NTI3MywzODQ2OTU1MTksMTYyOTQxNzE3OCwtMTc2MTYyNjI0Ny
+wzNDgxNjUyNCwtMzMyOTQwMiwxNTM3MjcwOTEwLC0xODMzMzUy
+NjcwLC0xNDg4OTE2ODgsLTYxMjg0NDkzNSwxNjc2NzY5MzgsLT
+E4NjY5OTI1NywtOTc3MDQ2MjY2LC0xMTY0NTg2MzU5LC0zMzQz
+NDU3MzZdfQ==
 -->